jesscxc/date-collator/README.md

 2) date_collator.lua
 3) this_dates_events.txt

 The file journal.txt needs to start with the date and have the whole entry on one line.
+The last line needs a newline: "\n".

 Copy the date_collator.lua file into Trunk Notes.